bitifet/sqltt/README.md

 Following are a few examples to better understand what *SQLTT* does and how powerful it is just in a glance.

+> 📌 Unless stated otherwise, all following examples are for *PostgreSQL*
+> engines.
+Either case, if engine is not specified, a "generic" one gets used
+> (which nowadays is exactly the same as Postgres one).

 ### Template example